Introduction of I2C

 I2C is pure master and slave communication protocol, it can be the multi-master or multi-slave but we generally see a single master in I2C communication.
 In I2C only two wire are used for communication, one is data bus (SDA) and the second one is the clock bus (CLK).

-All slave and master are connected with same data and clock bus, here important thing is to remember these buses are connected to each other using the WIRE-AND configuration which is done by to putting the both pin is open drain.
+All slave and master are connected with same data and clock bus, here important thing is to remember these buses are connected to each other using the WIRE-AND configuration which is done by to putting both pins is open drain.
 The wire-AND configuration allows in I2C to connect multiple nodes to the bus without any short circuits from signal contention.

 The open drain allows the master and slave to drive the line low and release to high impedance state.
 So In that situation, when master and slave release the bus, need a pull resistor to pull the line high.
 The value of the pull-up resistor is very important as per the perspective of the design of I2C system because the incorrect value of pull-up resistor can lead to signal loss.